MrTrachl/Rally/README.md

 social — into a single platform.

-The name comes from the data itself: **"Rally" is the single most-used word in the entire market.** It felt fitting for a platform built to bring the market to life.
+The name comes from the data itself: **"Rally" is the single most-used word in the entire market -** but more than that it symbolizes a collective effort of investors learning and socializing within the market sphere.
+It felt fitting for a platform built to bring the market to life.

 ---